 Reframing the Problem

-The first step in CBT for social anxiety involves understanding the thoughts, feelings, and behaviors associated with social anxiety.
-This might include recognizing negative thought patterns like catastrophizing (assuming the worst will happen in social situations) and identifying avoidance behaviors (such as avoiding social situations altogether).
+The first step in CBT for social anxiety involves understanding the thoughts, feelings, and behaviors associated with this anxiety.
+This might include recognizing negative thought patterns like catastrophizing (assuming the worst will happen in group situations) and identifying avoidance behaviors (such as avoiding these situations altogether).

 Cognitive Restructuring in CBT for Social Anxiety

 Cognitive behavioral therapy for social anxiety aims to challenge and reframe negative thought patterns.
-This involves identifying irrational or unhelpful thoughts related to social situations and replacing them with more realistic and balanced thoughts.
-For example, we might work to change the thought, “Everyone will think I’m boring” to, “Some people might not find me interesting, but others will.”
+This involves identifying irrational or unhelpful thoughts related to group situations and replacing them with more realistic and balanced thoughts.
+For example, we might work to change the thought, “Everyone will think I’m boring,” to, “Some people might not find me interesting, but others will.”

 CBT for Social Phobia and Exposure